VERITAS-Observatory/V2DL3/utils/v2dl3-vegas-docker/README.md

 The contents of this directory are modified and streamlined from the VEGAS docker shifter, optimized for v2dl3-vegas CI testing.
 It is also suitable as a means to run v2dl3-vegas yourself without the heavy prerequesite software setup.

-I recommend that you run gammapy in a separate enviornment that allows for the latest versions of gammapy and python.
+It is recommended to install gammapy somewhere else which allows for the latest versions of gammapy and python.

 # Recipes

   `Dockerfile_vegas_v2dl3_x64`
     - Ubuntu 18.04
     - ROOT 6.13.08
-    - VEGAS version chosen as by user (script arg)
     - VBF 0.3.4
     - VDB 4.3.2
+    - VEGAS version chosen by user (script arg)
     - latest V2DL3 main branch installed to base enviornment

   `Dockerfile_vegas_v2dl3_arm64`